Garage Mats Vs. Containment Mats

 A containment mat is a very specific type of garage mat.
 Containment mats are designed for the sole purpose of keeping mud, oil, snow and rain off the garage floor.
 Typically they utilize edges and PVC mats.
 Vehicles are pulled onto the mat and everything that falls off the vehicle is contained.

 The terms garage mat is much more broad.
 Roll out flooring products such as G-Floor garage floor mats, are one type of garage mat.
 So is a containment mat though.
-Additionaly, products like the drymate carpet mat also qualify as a garage mat.Generally speaking we break garage floor mats into several categories:
+Additionally, products like the Oil Absorbent Garage mat also qualify as a garage mat.Generally speaking we break garage floor mats into several categories:

 - Parking Pads — Such as the G-Floor PVC garage floor mats

 - Roll Out Garage Flooring — G-Floor, again, is the best example